Faculty Accepting Clinical Program Students Fall 2016

 The Clinical Training Program

 The Clinical Training Program aims to train students as scientist-practitioners (pdf) (as prescribed by the "Boulder Model") and emphasizes use of clinical interventions validated by empirical research.

-A fundamental feature of the Psychology Department is the close integration of the four areas of study in terms of course work, research, and faculty.
+A fundamental feature of the Department of Psychological Science is the close integration of the four areas of study in terms of course work, research, and faculty.
 Nevertheless, graduate applicants must specify to which of the programs they seek admission.

 The program descriptions provide a guide to the strengths of each or our training programs and thus the research opportunities likely to be available to graduate students.
 The description of the faculty lists the research interests of the faculty across all programs.

 The Department has 25 faculty, 2 faculty with joint-appointments in other departments at UVM, 6 clinical faculty in the Behavior Therapy and Psychotherapy Center, 9 adjunct faculty, and about 55 graduate students at any given time.
-The Psychology Department is housed in John Dewey Hall, where all faculty and graduate students are generally assigned office space.
+The Department of Psychological Science is housed in John Dewey Hall, where all faculty and graduate students are generally assigned office space.

-The Psychology Department has longstanding collaborative research programs and relationships with other UVM departments and programs, including the Neuroscience Graduate Program, Biology, Psychiatry, Pharmacology, Education, Molecular Physiology & Biophysics, Pediatrics, Surgery, Women's and Gender Studies, Communication Sciences and Disorders, The Vermont Cancer Center and related departments at Fletcher Allen Health Care, the various facilities of which are located close to John Dewey Hall.
+The Department of Psychological Science has longstanding collaborative research programs and relationships with other UVM departments and programs, including the Neuroscience Graduate Program, Biology, Psychiatry, Pharmacology, Education, Molecular Physiology & Biophysics, Pediatrics, Surgery, Women's and Gender Studies, Communication Sciences and Disorders, The Vermont Cancer Center and related departments at Fletcher Allen Health Care, the various facilities of which are located close to John Dewey Hall.